Romeo Power Inc. (RMO) Downgrade Issued by Wall Street Gurus

 Many brokerage firms have already submitted their reports for RMO stocks, with Morgan Stanley repeating the rating for RMO by listing it as a “Underweight.”
 The predicted price for RMO in the upcoming period, according to Morgan Stanley is $12 based on the research report published on February 12th of the current year 2021.

-Volatility was left at 7.00%, however, over the last 30 days, the volatility rate increased by 6.69%, as shares sank -23.86% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +8.34% upper at present.
+Volatility was left at 7.06%, however, over the last 30 days, the volatility rate increased by 6.65%, as shares sank -27.65% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -24.12% lower at present.

 Stock Fundamentals for RMO